sbweins/l3-v2-build-podcast-generator/readme.md

 Create a web-based application that converts text transcripts or audio uploads into enhanced, playable podcasts from one or two people using ReactJS, ExpressJS, Google's Gemini API, and Web Speech API.
 This prototype will showcase your ability to work with cutting-edge AI and audio processing technologies.

 ## Project Scope
 This is a prototype development project aimed at feasibility and potential of AI-enhanced podcast creation technology used in a real-world application.
+It is broken into 3 tiers of complexity which are outlined in the [tier.md](tier.md) file.

 ## Core Features Required
 - Audio file upload functionality